Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nist_csf_applied.md

 _**Recover** affected systems to normal operation and restore systems data and/or assets that have been affected by an incident._"

-To conduct and analyze this `incident report` I used the following guide for references to the `NOST CSF`:
+To conduct and analyze this `incident report` I used the following guide for references to the `NIST CSF`:

 [NIST CSF](https://github.com/Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/blob/main/Applying%20the%20NIST%20CSF%20.pdf)